Moddable-OpenSource/moddable/documentation/data/data.md

 		"$(MODULES)/data/zlib/manifest_inflate.json"
 	]
 ```

+The [inflate example](../../examples/data/inflate/main.js) demonstrates how to decompress data as a one-shot operation and using the `onData` callback for streaming.

 > **Note**: A significant amount of memory is required for zlib decompresssion and especially for compression.
 These libraries may not work on all microcontrollers because of memory constraints.